 If you have any of these symptoms, call your doctor.

-Many types of digestive problems can make more mucus show up in your poop.
+Different digestive problems can make more mucus show up in your stool.
 Some are serious and long-lasting.
-Others, like food poisoning, can clear up quickly.
-A few examples:
+Others can clear up quickly.
+Problems that can cause mucus include:

 Irritable bowel syndrome (IBS).
-The main symptoms may be constipation (IBS-C), diarrhea (IBS-D), or alternating diarrhea and constipation (IBS-A).
+The main symptoms may be constipation (IBS-C), diarrhea (IBS-D), or alternating diarrhea and constipation (IBS-M).
 It’s typical to see mucus in your poop if you have this condition.

 C. difficile (c. diff ).
 Infection with this type of bacteria can cause severe, even life-threatening diarrhea.
 It smells very bad and often has mucus.